turtleletortue/android_twrp_retroid_pocket2/Readme.md

-Twrp device tree for the Powkiddy X18
+Twrp device tree for the Retroid Pocket 2